City-of-Helsinki/tpr-ilmoituslomake-backend/README.md

 ## Tech stack

-Backend is based on Django and Python.
+Backend is based on Django 2.2 LTS and Python 3.7.

 # Development